Se-ki/BMS/READEME.md

+before proceed to the steps make sure your path is "C:\your-path\budget-monitoring-system"

+then expect that you already install python and pip before proceeding to steps.

-1st to do - in comandline install python -m venv .venv
+Step 1 - install virtual environment, to install type this in commandline interface, python -m venv .venv

-if done install and you see the .venv folder, proceed to 2nd step

-2nd to do - in commandline type .venv/Scripts/activate
+Step 2 - activate your virtual environment, to activate type this in commandline interface .venv/Scripts/activate

-if you see in commandline after the path there is (.venv), proceed to 3rd step
+Step 3 - if virtual environment is activate and no error occured, proceed to step 4 otherwise back to step 2

-3rd to do - in commandline type pip install -r requirements.txt
+Step 4 - install all packages that listed in requirements.txt, to install just type this in commandline interface pip install -r requirements.txt

-daghan pa bitaw buhaton ani, tawag nalang or dal-a imo laptop
+Step 5 - run

+Step 6 - type this in commandline interface, python manage.py runserver

+Step 7 - in your browser type this http:\\127.0.0.1:5000